Pre-Workout on Empty Stomach

 Pre Workout on Empty Stomach Caffeine

-Does pre-workout on empty stomach make you poop?
+Does pre-workout on an empty stomach make you poop?

 Taking a pre-workout supplement can cause a sudden bowel movement.
 And this result may be more pronounced when you take pre-workout on an empty stomach.